-Muscular Dystrophy South Australia supports all neuromuscular conditions.
+Muscular Dystrophy South Australia supports individuals living with all neuromuscular conditions

 There are many other types of neuromuscular conditions, affecting people of all ages.
 While most neuromuscular conditions occur in babies or children, some others appear in late adolescence or adulthood.
 The incidence of persons with a neuromuscular condition is estimated to be 100 per 100,000 head of population.
 It is estimated that there are more than 20,000 people in Australia who have some form of neuromuscular condition.